zevv/npeg/README.md

 ```

-### A complete Json parser
+### A complete JSON parser

-The following PEG defines a complete parser for the Json language - it will not produce
+The following PEG defines a complete parser for the JSON language - it will not produce
 any captures, but simple traverse and validate the document:

 ```nim